uai-ufmg/uai-ufmg.github.io/content/aboutus/index.md

         Our history of excellence and achievements goes back to the Smart Sense Lab research group, founded in 2013, and the Laboratory of Statistical Learning founded in 2020.
 In June 2023, professors from both laboratories, Flavio Figueiredo, Renato Martins, Pedro Olmo and William Schwartz , gave rise to the UAI.
         Currently, the UAI conducts research projects, strategic Research and Development (R&D) partnerships and training in collaboration with several partners, such as Petrobras, Trixel, Localiza, C&A, Maxtrack, HP, Samsung, the State Research Support Foundation of Minas Gerais (Fapemig), the National Council for Scientific and Technological Development (CNPq), Coordination for the Improvement of Higher Education Personnel (Capes), Usiminas and Samarco.

-  - block: slider
+  - block: image-gallery
+    custom_id: 'minha-galeria'
     content:
-      slides:
+      images:
+        - filename: DCC_view.png

+  - block: markdown
+    content:
-        - title: '**Learn more about our history**'
+      title: 'Learn more about our history'
+      text: >
-          text: We invite you to explore more about the history of our laboratory, learning about some of the innovative projects that marked each stage of our journey.
+        We invite you to explore more about the history of our laboratory, learning about some of the innovative projects that marked each stage of our journey.
 Discover how the many people who have been and still remain in the laboratory contributed great ideas and brilliant research that contributed to the advancement of Artificial Intelligence

-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: bg_lab.png
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2013 | Creation of Smart Sense Lab**'
-          content: >
-            In 2013, the research group was created.
-To learn more about the legacy of the Smart Sense Lab, click on the link below:
-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: sense.jpeg
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2013 | First national award**'
-          content: >
-            Second place in the Monograph Workshop of the 26th Conference on Graphics, Patterns and Images (SIBGRAPI) to Cássio dos Santos Júnior, for the work “Detecting subjects not registered in galleries of faces.
-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: sense.jpeg
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2014 | First defense of the masters degree**'
+        In 2013, the Smart Sense Lab was created, marking the beginning of its legacy.
+That same year, Cássio dos Santos Júnior won second place at the 26th Conference on Graphics, Patterns and Images (SIBGRAPI) for his work on detecting unregistered subjects in face galleries.
+In 2014, Victor Hugo Cunha de Melo defended the first master's thesis on fast and robust optimization approaches for pedestrian detection.
+The first workshop, DeepEyes, was held over two days at UFMG in 2016.
+In 2017, Rafael Vareto won the second-best article award at the International Joint Conference on Biometrics (IJCB) for his work on open gallery face recognition using hashing functions.
+By 2018, Jéssica Sena defended the tenth master's thesis on human activity recognition based on wearable sensors using DCNN multi-scale ensemble.
+Finally, in June 2023, professors Flavio Figueiredo, Renato Martins, and Pedro Olmo joined William Schwartz's Smart Sense Lab, forming LabUAI.

+  - block: image-gallery
+    custom_id: 'minha-galeria'
-          content: >
+    content:
-            Fast and Robust Optimization Approaches for Pedestrian Detection by Victor Hugo Cunha de Melo
-          align: center
-          color: '#666'
-          background:
-            image:
+      images:
-              filename: sense.jpeg
+        - filename: sense.jpeg
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2016 | First workshop**'
-          content: >
-            DeepEyes workshop, held over two days at UFMG
-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: workshop.png
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2017 | First international award**'
-          content: >
-            Second best article in the IAPR/IEEE award for Rafael Vareto, at the International Joint Conference on Biometrics (IJCB), for the work “Towards open gallery face recognition using hashing functions.
-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: workshop.png
+        - filename: workshop.png
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2018 | Tenth masters defense**'
-          content: >
-            Human Activity Recognition Based on Wearable Sensors Using DCNN Multi-scale Ensemble, by Jéssica Sena.
-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: slide7.png
+        - filename: slide7.png
-              filters:
-                brightness: 0.5
-            position: center
-        - title: '**2023 | Integration of laboratories**'
-          content: >
-            In June 2023, professors Flavio Figueiredo, Renato Martins and Pedro Olmo joined William Schwartz's Smart Sense Lab, thus becoming LabUAI.
-          align: center
-          color: '#666'
-          background:
-            image:
-              filename: Briefing.png
-              filters:
-                brightness: 0.5
-            position: center

     design:
       # Slide height is automatic unless you force a specific height (e.g. '400px')